Samuel-CHLam/masterplan-2022/content/posts/graduation_arrangement.md

 The photos taken during the graduation ceremonies, reception and photo day will be available on or before 15th November through google drive for download.

 # Photo Groups
+Invitees are invited to join various photo sessions on the commemoration.
+Here are some general advice:
+- Recommended dress code: formal / smart casual.
+- Gifts (including flowers) are appreciated but optional - feel free to just come!
+Flowers and graduation dolls are provided.
-Invitees are invited to join in the morning for more opportunities of taking photos.
+- You are advised to join us in the morning when possible, since the afternoon is quite busy.

 Notes:
 *WikiSoc: Imperial Wiki Initiatives